 6. Thank you for your patience…

 Of course, the previous set of phrases could only be used if the customer’s query was resolved successfully.
-But, after more difficult calls, the following statement could prove more beneficial.
+After more difficult calls, the following statement could prove more beneficial.

 “Thank you for your time and patience today”